Linear periods for unitary representations: Distinction of Ladder Representations

 \subsection{Notations and basic facts}

-The class of ladder representations was first introduced by Lapid and Minguez in \cite{Lapid-Minguez--Ladder}, and was further studied by Lapid and his collaborators in \cite{Lapid-Kret-JacquetModule+Ladder} and \cite{Lapid-Minguez-ParabolicInduction}.
-We start by review some basic facts of these representations.
+The class of ladder representations was first introduced by Lapid and M\'{i}nguez in \cite{Lapid-Minguez--Ladder}, and was further studied by Lapid and his collaborators in \cite{Lapid-Kret-JacquetModule+Ladder} and \cite{Lapid-Minguez-ParabolicInduction}.
+We start by reviewing some basic facts of these representations.